GENDER EQUALITY INDEX

 For companies with more than 250 employees, this index is calculated using the following 5 indicators with the corresponding results:

-– Percentage of employees receiving a raise after returning from maternity leave: 15/15
+– Percentage of employees receiving a salary increase upon returning from maternity leave: 15/15

-– Number of employees of the under-represented sex among the ten highest earners: 5/10
+– Number of employees of the underrepresented gender among the ten highest salaries: 10/10

 United-Kingdom